Building a minimum viable product for your minimum viable audience is a key element of success for early-stage startups.

 It’s important to be open to different potential target audiences.
 Your first idea of an MVA might not be the best possible opportunity in the market.

-Look around to find personas that: a.) have a need for your offering; and b.) will pay for it.
+Look around to find user personas that: a.) have a need for your offering; and b.) will pay for it.
 Perhaps a certain market is ripe with venture capital funding, giving them more cash to spend.
 Maybe recent laws or regulations are creating demand in a specific industry or vertical.

 2. Identify Potential Customers You Can Actually Reach